kyoheiu/felix/README.md

 Default config file, which is [here](src/config.rs), will be created automatically when you launch the program for the first time.

-In config.toml, you can set:
+In config.toml, you can configurate:

-- color of directory name
-- color of file name
+- color of directory, file, and symlink separatively
 - how to open file

 For example, if you write